McGill and Partners works with Salesforce to become the first London market broker to leverage agentic AI capabilities

 McGill and Partners launches Auton Green to increase onshore renewables capacity for its digital auto-follow facility

-McGill and Partners announces the launch of Auton Green, an expansion of its fully digital, auto-follow facility, Auton, to include additional, market-leading capacity for onshore renewable energy risks.
+We’re pleased to launch Auton Green – an expansion of our fully digital, auto-follow facility, Auton, to include additional, market-leading capacity for onshore renewable energy risks.

 Auton Green enables clients globally to access up to 40% capacity on onshore renewable energy lines, an increase from 20% on other lines written through Auton.
 Designed to meet client needs and a growing appetite to write onshore renewable energy risks, 40% is one of the largest single lines offered by a broker follow facility in the market.